- This event has passed.

 Direct Primary Care Webinar

 June 8 @ 11:00 am - 12:00 pm

-Please join us for the first of a two-part webinar series on Direct Primary Care featuring Dr. Kayur Patel, Chief Medical Officer at Proactive MD, and Dr. David Usher, M.D. at ReforMedicine.
+Please join us for the first of a three-part webinar series on Direct Primary Care featuring Dr. Kayur Patel, Chief Medical Officer at Proactive MD, and Dr. David Usher, M.D. at ReforMedicine.
 HRCI Credits have been approved and other CE Credits have been applied for.

 Dr. Patel will discuss how and why health care doesn’t have the systems in place for integrated health, and what we can do to provide real, quality care to patients by utilizing incentives.
 He’ll also provide an overview on Direct Primary Care – what it is and how it works.